makersacademy/takeaway-challenge/README.md

 _Following the idea I had in the class diagram, this calls for an Order class, to which dishes can be added to a basket from the menu.
 Let's start with a basic feature test for just adding 1 pie._

 - Created order_spec.rb and added a describe block for the Order class, required order.rb.
-Test fails.
+Test red.
 - Created order.rb in lib dir, and added an empty Order class.
-Test passes.
+Test green.
+- No refactor needed.
 - Wrote feature test that adding a dish to the order with #add shows that dish in the order.
-Test fails
+Test red.

 _I could've tested for an array of dishes in the basket, but that would be testing state rather than behaviour!_

 - Wrote #add and #basket for Order.
-Test passes.
+Test green.
+- No refactor needed yet.

 _At the moment #add doesn't actually do anything, and basket just returns a hardcoded string.
 This will change after the next feature test though._

 _Next up, a feature test for adding a pie and some mash._

+- Wrote feature test that adding two dishes to the order shows both in the order basket.
+Test red.

+_At this point I realised I had been passing in doubles of pies and mash to #add.
+That's not what a user would do!
+I refactored the tests to add took a number as a parameter, the number of the dish on the menu.
+The tests still work as they did before._

+- Wrote